kaiserbergin/NBomber.Website/src/docs/docs/configuration.md

 ## Test configuration

-NBomber provides a way to configure your test via JSON or YAML configuration files.
+NBomber provides a way to configure your test via JSON configuration files.
 Instead of hardcoding some values you can put them in the config and then load it.
-Take a look first on the configuration via NBomber API (*F# or C#*) and then choose your favorite format (*JSON or YAML*).
+Take a look at the configuration via NBomber API (*F# or C#*) and then check (*JSON*).

 <Tabs
   groupId="config"